-Until 1961, the Club Song was an adaptation of "Spring time in the Rockies" by American country star Gene Autry.
+Until 1961, the Swans club song was an adaptation of "Spring time in the Rockies" by American country star Gene Autry.

 Cheer, cheer the red and the white,